Mike Tyson's childhood home

 It did not take long for Stewart to recognize Tyson's athleticism, agility, and raw punching power.

-After teaching the teenager everything that he knew, he decided to introduce him to Cus D'Amato, an Italian-American boxing coach who had previously managed the likes of Floyd Patterson and José Torre.
+After teaching the teenager everything that he knew, he introduced him to Cus D'Amato, an Italian-American boxing coach who had previously managed fighters such as Floyd Patterson and José Torre.

 When Tyson's mother, Lorna, died from cancer in 1982, D'Amato adopted him and became his legal guardian.

-Sadly, D'Amato never got to see his protégé win the WBC belt, as he passed away in November of 1985 at the age of 77.
+D'Amato never got to see his protégé win the WBC belt, as he passed away in November 1985 at the age of 77.

 Tyson's childhood home address